fredie7/gpt_lab_task/README.md

 The Fig 4 above shows the user interface of the application, while Fig 5 to Fig 9 show the interaction between the sample user, “Rico” and all 3 agents (Diagnostic Agent, Recommender Agent & Explainer Agent)

 To run the system locally on your computer:
-1. Spin up your terminal from vscode
+1. Spin up your terminal from Visual Studio Code
 2. Navigate to the Command Prompt
 3. Clone the repository using: git clone https://github.com/fredie7/gpt_lab_task.git
 4. Go into the directory: cd gpt_lab_task